Primary color: Color space primaries

+A color space is a subset of a color model, where the primaries have been defined, either directly as photometric spectra, or indirectly as a function of other color spaces.
+For example, sRGB and Adobe RGB are both color spaces based on the RGB color model.
+However, the green primary of Adobe RGB is more saturated than the equivalent in sRGB, and therefore yields a larger gamut.
+Otherwise, choice of color space is largely arbitrary and depends on the utility to a specific application.

+Imaginary primaries

 Color space primaries are derived from canonical colorimetric experiments that represent a standardized model of an observer (i.e., a set of color matching functions) adopted by Commission Internationale de l'Eclairage (CIE) standards.
 The abbreviated account of color space primaries in this section is based on descriptions in Colorimetry - Understanding The CIE System.

-The CIE 1931 standard observer is derived experiments in which participants observing a foveal 2° bipartite field with a dark surround.
+The CIE 1931 standard observer is derived from experiments in which participants observe a foveal secondary bipartite field with a dark surround.
 Half of the field is illuminated with a monochromatic test stimulus (ranging from 380 nm to 780 nm) and the other half is the matching stimulus illuminated with three coincident monochromatic primary lights: 700 nm for red (R), 546.1 nm for green (G), and 435.8 nm for blue (B).
 These primaries correspond to CIE RGB color space.
 The intensities of the primary lights could be adjusted by the participant observer until the matching stimulus matched the test stimulus, as predicted by Grassman's laws of additive mixing.
 Different standard observers from other color matching experiments have been derived since 1931.
 The variations in experiments include choices of primary lights, field of view, number of participants etc. but the presentation below is representative of those results.

 Matching was performed across many participants in incremental steps along the range of test stimulus wavelengths (380 nm to 780 nm) to ultimately yield the color matching functions: $\overline{r}(\lambda)$, $\overline{g}(\lambda)$ and $\overline{b}(\lambda)$ that represent the relative intensities of red, green, and blue light to match each wavelength ($\lambda$).
 These functions imply that $[C]$ units of the test stimulus with any spectral power distribution, $P(\lambda)$, can be matched by [R], [G], and [B] units of each primary where: